“You cannot manage what you cannot measure.”—Bill Hewlett

 Step 1: Imagine—Imagine the ideal client or customer experience and write it down in detail

-Step 2: Define—Identify your core values and define the indictors that you will need to let you know that clients/customers are having the ideal experience
+Step 2: Define—Identify your core values and define the indictors that will let you know that clients and customers are having the ideal experience

 Step 3: Apply—Apply measurements to indicators